-Table A-3 summarizes available toxicokinetic data for 2,3-TDA and the structurally similar compounds identified as candidate analogues.
+Table A-3 summarizes available toxicokinetic data in experimental animals for 3,4-TDA and the structurally similar compounds identified as candidate analogues.

-No toxicokinetic data has been identified for 2,3-TDA.
-Available information on the 2,4-, 2,5-, and 2,6-TDA analogues suggest that these compounds are rapidly and extensively absorbed following oral exposure and are rapidly eliminated in the urine, which is a predominant route of excretion (see Table A-3).
+No toxicokinetic data has been identified for 3,4-TDA.
+Available information on the 2,4-, 2,5-, and 2,6-TDA analogues suggest that these compounds are rapidly and extensively absorbed following oral exposure, and are rapidly eliminated in the urine, which is a predominant route of excretion (see Table A-3).
 Major metabolic steps for the TDA analogues are acetylation of amino groups and ring hydroxylation, with some evidence for oxidation of the methyl groups in rats and mice exposed via intraperitoneal (i.p.) administration (see Table A-3).

-In the absence of in vivo toxicokinetic data on 2,3-TDA, a selection of available software tools, specifically the in vivo and in vitro rat metabolic simulators available within the Tissue Metabolism Simulator (TIMES) program (Dimitrov et al., 2005; Mekenyan et al., 2004) and Meteor Nexus (Marchant et al., 2008) were used to predict metabolites for the target compound and analogues.
-Predicted metabolites for the TDA isomers are summarized in Tables D-1 and additional information on the in silico analysis can be found in Appendix D. The analysis reveals some overlap in terms of metabolites for the individual TDA compounds across the different tools and when comparing predictions with experimental data from in vivo rodent studies (captured in Table A-3), which increases confidence in the in silico results.
+In the absence of in vivo toxicokinetic data on 3,4-TDA, a selection of available software tools, specifically the in vivo and in vitro rat metabolic simulators available within the Tissue Metabolism Simulator (TIMES) program (Dimitrov et al., 2005; Mekenyan et al., 2004) and Meteor Nexus (Marchant et al., 2008) were used to predict metabolites for the target compound and analogues.
+Predicted metabolites for the TDA isomers are summarized in Table D-1 and additional information on the in silico analysis can be found in Appendix D. The analysis reveals some overlap in terms of metabolites for the individual TDA compounds across the different tools and when comparing predictions with experimental data from in vivo rodent studies (captured in Table A-3), which increases confidence in the in silico results (see Table D-1).
 Furthermore, the corresponding metabolic pathway transformations were extracted from Meteor Nexus to allow for similarity comparisons across the TDAs.
 This level of information was not available from other tools (i.e., TIMES).
-Table A-4 shows a consistent pattern of pathway transformations among the TDA compounds, and Figure A-1 confirms a high degree of similarity between 2,3-TDA and the candidate analogues with regards to the Meteor Nexus pathway predictions.
+Table A-4 shows a consistent pattern of pathway transformations among the TDA compounds, and Figure A-1 confirms a high degree of similarity between 3,4-TDA and the candidate analogues with regards to the Meteor Nexus pathway predictions.
 There is also concordance between the in silico results (see Table A-4) and the major pathways expected for this group of compounds (N-acetylation, ring hydroxylation, and oxidation of methyl groups).
 Importantly, no outstanding differences in the predicted metabolic profiles between the target and analogues are noted.
-The metabolic tree for 2,4-TDA is displayed in Figure D-1 of Appendix D to illustrate the relationship of the predicted metabolites for this specific analogue that correspond to the pathway transformations shared among the TDAs.
+The metabolic tree for 2,4-TDA is displayed in Figure D-1 to illustrate the relationship of the predicted metabolites for this specific analogue that correspond to the pathway transformations shared among the TDAs (see Appendix D for more details).

-In summary, in vivo data demonstrate toxicokinetic commonalities among the analogues, particularly with respect to metabolism pathways, and according to in silico predictions, a similar metabolism pattern is expected for 2,3-TDA.
-Therefore, the candidate analogues are considered suitable analogues for 2,3-TDA based on their toxicokinetic properties.
+In summary, in vivo data demonstrate toxicokinetic commonalities among the analogues, particularly with respect to metabolism pathways, and according to in silico predictions, a similar metabolism pattern is expected for 3,4-TDA.
+Therefore, the candidate analogues are considered suitable analogues for 3,4-TDA based on their toxicokinetic properties.